Walk Of Fame at Denny Chimes has been an Alabama tradition

 honors its players in such a way.
 From the spring of 1948 to the spring

-it is today The three members of the class of 2012 brought
+it is today The four members of the class of 2017

 their hand and footprint, will live on forever in the memories of